OpenResearchInstitute/openrotor/docs/hardware.md

 * Capable of running open-loop or closed loop (preferred)
 * Optional capability for position sensing through IMU
 * Optional GPS for location and time sync
-* Supports control by hamlib, common serial rotor protocols, N1MM rotor protocol, and additional networked methods
+* Supports control by hamlib, common serial rotor protocols, N1MM rotor protocol, and additional networked methods such as MQTT.